MicheC28/ECE298A_SimonSays/docs/info.md

 ### Timing Diagrams

 During IDLE state, LFSR takes seed and produces shifted outputs.
 The outputs are loaded into the 32bit memory 8 bits at a time.
-See LFSR_SEED, LFSR_out, MEM_OUT signals.
+See LFSR_SEED, LFSR_out, MEM_OUT signals. <br>
 ![](lfsr_load_mem.png)<br>

 During Display the sequence in memory is decoded and asserts on the output lines.
 See uo[3:0]. signal.
 Note, for simulation, the delay between displayed colours is significantly reduced.
-When played by the user, each colour display holds for 500ms.
+When played by the user, each colour display holds for 500ms.<br>
 ![](display.png)<br>

 During Wait and check, the user inputs are recorded and compared against the generated sequence.
 In this case, the sequence matches and thus game_complete goes to 1.
-See colour_val, colour_in signals, sequence_match, and game_complete signals.
+See colour_val, colour_in signals, sequence_match, and game_complete signals.<br>
 ![](wait_and_check.png)<br>

 STATES:

-IDLE:<br>
+IDLE:

 ![](./Timing%20Diagram%20-%20States/idle.png)<br>

-DISPLAY:<br>
+DISPLAY:

 ![](./Timing%20Diagram%20-%20States/display_state.png)<br>

-WAIT:<br>
+WAIT:

 ![](./Timing%20Diagram%20-%20States/wait_state.png)<br>

-CHECK:<br>
+CHECK:

 ![](./Timing%20Diagram%20-%20States/check.png)<br>

 ## How to test